Devotional Thought : Psalm 1:3

 That person is like a tree planted by streams of water, which yields its fruit in season and whose leaf does not wither—whatever they do prospers.
 Psalm 1:3

-Those who trust in the Lord and have confidence in him, will be those who understand and appreciate God’s directives, knowing his ways are best.
+Those who trust in the Lord, and have confidence in him, will be those who understand and appreciate God’s directives, knowing his ways are best.
 Therefore they apply his principles to their daily routines.
-As we establish God and his ways as foundational to our lives, we develop a confidence in him.
+As we establish God and his ways as foundational for our lives, we develop confidence in him.
 We find we have a source of refreshment (streams of water) which keeps our spiritual life fresh and vibrant.
-We have a source of strength we can draw upon when the “heat” or the pressure of circumstances is upon us and we have a source of encouragement that helps us to grow spiritually strong.
+We have a source of strength we can draw upon when the “heat” or the pressure of circumstances is upon us, and we have a source of encouragement that helps us to grow spiritually strong.

-The Psalmist tells us that these people prosper in whatever they do and Jeremiahs says something similar using the imagery of “its leaves are always green.”
+The Psalmist tells us that these people prosper in whatever they do.
+Jeremiah says something similar using imagery, “its leaves are always green.”
 The world should see Christians coping well and enjoying life, regardless of their circumstances.

 Christians are like trees by a river.
 You can’t see their roots but you know they are there, providing water and nutrients to enable the tree not just to survive, but to grow and flourish.